 The Association shall use such Annual and Special Assessments, to the extent such Assessments are sufficient, for the general purposes stated above.

 Section 3.
 Initial Reserve Assessment.
-At the closing of the conveyance of an Improved Lot each Owner shall pay an initial reserve assessment in the amount of $500.00.
+At the closing of the conveyance of aLot each Owner shall pay an initial reserve assessment in the amount of $500.00.
+This initial reserve assessment shall be due both upon the initial conveyance of the Lot and upon all subsequent conveyances of the Lot.

 Section 4.
 Basis and Maximum of Annual Assessments.

-The initial Annual Assessment for Improved Lots shall be $600.00 per year.
+The initial Annual Assessment for Improved Lots shall be $600.00 per year and the Annual Assessment for Lots that are not improved shall be twenty-five percent (25%) of the Annual Assessment for Improved Lots.
 Owners shall commence accruing assessments for Improved Lots on the first day of the month following conveyance.
-The Declarant and any builder owning a Lot for the purpose of construction and sale of a residence to a third party only, shall be exempt from Assessment.
-Annual Assessments may be increased by up to twenty percent (20%) per year effective January 1 of each year (commencing January l, 2015) without a vote of the Members, by the Board of Directors, after due consideration of current costs and needs of the Association.
+The Declarant shall be exempt from Assessment.
+Annual Assessments may be increased by up to twenty percent (20%) per year effective January 1 of each year without a vote of the Members, by the Board of Directors, after due consideration of current costs and needs of the Association.

 Any increase in the Annual Assessments requested by the Board of Directors in excess of the twenty percent (20%) increase described in Section 4(a) above shall be approved by a vote of two-thirds (2/3) of the votes cast by Members who are voting in person or by proxy at a meeting duly called for this purpose.